-Sweet potatoes have the same hearty texture as regular potatoes, but they’re so much for flavorful, with a slightly sweet, earthy taste that only intensifies during cooking.
-Don’t wait for Thanksgiving to give them a spot on your dinner table!
-Her are are top tips for choosing and working with sweet potatoes, plus some new ways to use them in the kitchen.
+Sweet potatoes have the same hearty texture as regular potatoes, but they’re so much more flavorful, with a slightly sweet, earthy taste that only intensifies during cooking.
+Here are are top tips for choosing and working with sweet potatoes, plus some new ways to use them in the kitchen.

-Look for: Sweet potatoes are available year-round, but their true seasons are fall and winter.
+Sweet potatoes are available year-round, but their true seasons are fall and winter.
 Choose firm, unblemished sweet potatoes without any breaks in their thin skin.
-They do not keep well; store them in a cool, dark place, but plan to use them within a week or so.

 Anyone who likes classic French fries is guaranteed to like these cheese-and-herb-dusted sweet potato fries.
 They are roasted rather than deep-fried, which makes them healthier without sacrificing flavor.